zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

   - **Keyring**

-    For keyrings, use the following examples of commands specific to your ESM to add certificates from the dataset and connect them to the keyring used by the Central API ML:
+    For keyrings, use the following examples of commands specific to your ESM to add certificates from the dataset and connect these certificates to the keyring used by the Central API ML:

     - **For RACF:**